Lyall/MetaphorFix/README.md

 </details>

 ## SpecialK
-- As of the latest update for the game (5/10/24) [SpecialK](https://www.special-k.info/) is no longer essential for improving performance.
-Still, there are many other benefits to using SpecialK with this (and any other) game.
+- Using [SpecialK](https://www.special-k.info/) can provide a significant performance gain in this game, and offers many other useful features such as an excellent framerate limiter.
-- If you are using this fix with SpecialK, you will need to delete the bundled Ultimate ASI Loader DLL (`winmm.dll`).
+- 🚩If you are using this fix with SpecialK, you will need to delete the bundled ASI loader file `winmm.dll`.
   You can then add MetaphorFix as a plug-in through the SpecialK OSD (accessed with `CTRL+SHIFT+BACKSPACE`).

 ## Configuration
 - See **MetaphorFix.ini** to adjust settings for the fix.